NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

 This tutorial has been using HTML as the output format, as this is the most common format that many data analyses are using.
-Some reasons for this include not having to think about a page-layout (which is especially useful for documents with many figures/plots, which is common for data analyses documents), simplified creation (*i.e.* not having to think about special LaTeX commands for PDF output) and fewer dependencies.
+Some reasons for this include not having to think about a page-layout (which is especially useful for documents with many figures/plots, which is common for data analysis documents), simplified creation (*i.e.* not having to think about special LaTeX commands for PDF output) and fewer dependencies.